MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/ServerInterface.md

 def disable_plugin(self, plugin_id: str) -> Optional[bool]
 ```

 Disable a plugin specified by plugin id.
-Return a bool indicating if the
-plugin gets disabled successfully, or None if plugin not found
+Return a bool indicating if the plugin gets disabled successfully, or None if plugin not found

-Parameter *plugin_id*: The id of the plugin to disable.
-Example:
+- Parameter *`plugin_id`*: The id of the plugin to disable.
+Example: `my_plugin`
-"my_plugin"

 #### refresh_all_plugins